DKMAnet: Follow-up on adverse reaction reports - questions and answers

 We forward your questions to the person who reported the adverse reaction, unless it is specifically stated that the questions should be sent elsewhere.

-When the person who reported the adverse reaction has submitted his or her answers to the Danish Health and Medicines Authority, we update the report and return it to you electronically.
+When the person who reported the adverse reaction has submitted his or her answers to the Danish Health Authority, we update the report and return it to you electronically.

 What is ”Safety Report ID/ADR number”?